Confronting Racism: A Tween/Teen Book List in Response to Recent Events

 Smithsonian Science How

 Sign up to participate in a live webcast with a real-life Smithsonian scientist!
-The next webcast - with geologist Gabriella Farfan - is set for April 9th, but you can also explore the video webcast archives.
+While waiting for the next live webcast, explore the video webcast archives.
 You can also send questions in to the scientists.
 Best for science lovers in grades 3-8.

 Girl Scouts at Home